teracow/googliser/README.md

 `-c` or `--colour`
 Display with ANSI coloured text.
 Pretty! :)

 `-d` or `--debug`
 Put the debug log file into sub-directory.
 If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

-`-d` or `--debug`
-Put the debug log file into sub-directory.
-If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
-This file is always created in the temporary build directory.
-Great for finding out what external commands and parameters were used!